What is kava?

 Heady kavas affect your mind more than your body.
 They tend to have a higher concentration of lighter kavalactones and give off a cerebral effect by reducing anxiety and depression and making you feel mentally relaxed.
 These varieties are best drunk during the day when you need a little boost or when you’re socializing with friends and family.

 Heavy kavas are made up of heavier kavalactones, giving you a stronger body sensation.
-They sedate, relaxing your muscles, often making your body and limbs feel heavy.
+They calm and relax your muscles, often making your body and limbs feel heavy.
 These kavas promote deeper relaxation and are longer lasting than heady kavas, so they are best drunk at night when getting ready for sleep or downtime rather than socializing.

 As you may have guessed, balanced kavas are a good middle ground between heavy and heady kavas.
 These can be used both during the day or at night, depending on how much you take.
 Balanced kavas are a great option for anyone, beginners and seasoned users alike, who want to experience the full spectrum of the effects kava has to offer.